Efficient Asynchronous Byzantine Agreement without Private Setups: Augment: Towards Leader Election with Agreement

 {\textsc{Syntax}}.
 For each protocol instance with session identifier $\ID$, every party takes the system's public knowledge (i.e., $\lambda$ and all public keys) and its own private keys as input, and outputs a value $\ell \in [n]$.

 {\textsc{Properties}}.
-It satisfies the following properties except with negligible probability: \begin{itemize} \item {\bf Termination}.
+It satisfies the next properties except with negligible probability: \begin{itemize} \item {\bf Termination}.
 Conditioned on that all honest parties are activated on $\ID$, every honest party would output a value $\ell \in [n]$. \item {\bf Agreement}.
-For any two honest parties $\node_i$ and $\node_j$ that output $\ell_i$ and $\ell_j$ for $\ID$, respectively, there is $\ell_i = \ell_j$. \item {\bf Unpredictability}.
-Before $k$ honest parties ($1 \le k \le f+1$) are activated on $\ID$, the adversary $\adv$ cannot fully predicate the output $\ell$.
-More precisely, consider the following predication game: the adversary $\adv$ guesses a value $\ell^*$ before $k$ honest parties activated on $\ID$, if $\ell^*$ equals to some honest party's output for $\ID$, we say that $\adv$ wins; we let the adversary's advantage in the predication game to be $|\Pr[\adv \textnormal{ wins}] - \beta/n ~|$ and require it at most $1-\beta$. \end{itemize} \end{definition}
+For any two honest parties $\node_i$ and $\node_j$ that output $\ell_i$ and $\ell_j$ for $\ID$, respectively, there is $\ell_i = \ell_j$. \item {\bf Reasonably fair leader-election}.
+Before $k$ honest parties ($1 \le k \le f+1$) are activated on $\ID$, the adversary $\adv$ cannot always predicate the elected leader.
+More precisely, consider the predication game: $\adv$ guesses $\ell^*$ before $k$ honest parties activated on $\ID$, if $\ell^*$ equals to some honest party's output for $\ID$, we say that $\adv$ wins; we require $\Pr[\adv \textnormal{ wins}] \le 1 - \alpha + \alpha/n$.

+Here $\alpha$ represents the lower-bound probability that the output is as if uniformly distributed over $[n]$, while $1-\alpha$ captures the possibility that the adversary might predicate/bias the output. \end{itemize} \end{definition}

 {\textsc{Remarks}}.
-With at least $\beta$ probability taken over all possible $\elect$ executions, the adversary cannot predict the output index better than guessing over $[1,n]$.
-Different from $\coin$ that does not have perfect agreement, $\elect$ requires any two honest parties to output the same index.
-This is important in many validated Byzantine agreement ($\VBA$) constructions, because the $\elect$'s output is usually used to directly decide that the final output is from which party's proposal, so lacking agreement in $\elect$ might immediately break the agreement in $\VBA$.
-When plugging in a $(n,f, f+k,\beta)$-$\elect$ implementation with agreement, most $\VBA$ constructions \cite{cachin2001secure,abraham2018validated,lu2020dumbo} can preserve their securities, as long as $\beta$ is a certain constant between $(0,1]$.
-Also, sometimes it can be important to realize larger $k$ (e.g., $f+1$) to clip the attacking power of asynchronous adversary as if in the $\VBA$ construction of \cite{lu2020dumbo}.
-The leader election protocol presented in this Section is a $(n,f, 2f+1,1/3)$-$\elect$ protocol, which is strictly stronger than $(n,f, f+1,1/3)$-$\elect$.
+When plugging in a $(n,f, f+k,\alpha)$-$\elect$ with agreement ($k \ge 1$), most $\VBA$ constructions \cite{cachin2001secure,abraham2018validated,lu2020dumbo} can preserve their securities and still terminate in expected constant rounds, as long as $\alpha$ is a certain constant between $(0,1]$.
+Also, sometimes it can be important to realize larger $k$ (e.g., $f+1$) to clip the power of asynchronous adversary as in the $\VBA$ constructions of \cite{abraham2018validated,lu2020dumbo}, and we present a $(n,f, 2f+1,1/3)$-$\elect$ protocol.\footnote{Note that $(n,f, 2f+1,1/3)$-$\elect$ can prevent an adaptive adversary from always proposing the output in some $\VBA$ constructions \cite{abraham2018validated,lu2020dumbo} (which give the honest parties a chance to output their proposals).
+Similar to AJM+21 \cite{abraham2021reaching}, our $\elect$ protocol has the potential to realize adaptive security if the underlying aggregatable $\PVSS$ can be adaptively secure.
+So we lift $k=f+1$ to maximize the strength of results.}

+{\bf High-level rationale}.
+Our starting point of constructing $\elect$ is our $\coin$ protocol, at the end of which each party can have a speculative largest VRF.
+Recall Lemma \ref{lemma:terminate} and Lemma \ref{lemma:core} that reflect the essential properties of $\coin$.